 The SL-60 comes with a remote control that has a range of about 60ft.
-I saw this listed in the specs for the light before I purchased, and assumed it would be a simple on/off remote.
+I saw this listed in the specs for the light before I purchased and assumed it would be a simple on/off remote.
 Boy was I wrong!
 Once again, Godox surpassed my expectations here.

 The remote gives you full control over the power of the light, as well as allowing you to control other Godox lights which you can group together.
-This mans you can simultaneously control the power of multiple lights, or you can split them into groups such as key lights, hair lights or background lights.
+This means you can simultaneously control the power of multiple lights, or you can split them into groups such as key lights, hair lights or background lights.
 All of the information is displayed clearly on a backlit LCD screen, so you can even operate it in the dark.

 Defining the quality of a lights output is a tricky thing.
 Not only is it somewhat subjective, but it’s also greatly affected by the light modifier that you will inevitably place on the front of the light.
 However, what I can demonstrate is the spread and uniformity of the light from the supplied reflector.
 As you can see, there’s a relatively smooth roll-off on the edges, with a slight hot spot in the middle.

 I would count this as a good performance, largely delivered by what is a very nice reflector.
 Comparing it to photographic reflectors that I have in my office from much bigger flash brands, it looked identical an almost every way.
 That said, I doubt most people will use it with a reflector.
 One of the big benefits of a COB light is that the form factor allows you to tap into the vast array of studio light modifiers that are on the market.
-I would definitely recommend that you pair this light with some sort of softbox, or at the very least a shoot-through umbrella.
+I would definitely recommend that you pair this light with some sort of softbox or at the very least a shoot-through umbrella.

-In terms of colour temperature, Godox claim it to be 5600k +- 200k.
-I don’t own a colorimeter to that’s a tough claim to test scientifically, but at least anecdotally I never had reason to suspect this was not true.
+In terms of colour temperature, Godox claims it to be 5600k +- 200k.
+I don’t own a colourimeter to that’s a tough claim to test scientifically, but at least anecdotally I never had reason to suspect this was not true.
 Images and video shot with the light looked good, and colour matched with daylight coming through my windows.
-To my eye there was no noticeable colour shift while the light warmed up.
+To my eye, there was no noticeable colour shift while the light warmed up.
 I’m very happy with the quality of light that’s output from the head, and it certainly gives you a great starting point before you put your chosen modifier onto it.